DeisData/deisdata.github.io/_sources/index.rst.txt

 -  `Register for Library
    Workshops <https://calendar.library.brandeis.edu/calendar/workshops/>`__,
-   including Bash Shell, R and Python, LaTeX, Git and GitHub, STATA, SPSS, Excel, Qualtrics, and more.
+   including Bash Shell, R, Python, LaTeX, Git and GitHub, STATA, SPSS, Excel, Qualtrics, and more.

 How do I download a file from GitHub to my computer?